puppetlabs/puppet-docs/source/puppet/5.3/modules_metadata.md

 Without this upper bound, users might run into compatibility issues across major version boundaries, where incompatible changes occur.
 It is better to be conservative and set an upper bound, and then release a newer version of your module after a major version release of the dependency.
 Otherwise, you could suddenly have to fix broken dependencies.

 If your module is compatible with only one major or minor version, you can use the semantic major/minor version shorthand (e.g., `1.x`).
-If your module is compatible with versions crossing major version boundaries, such as with stdlib, you can set your supported version range to the next unreleased major version.
+If your module is compatible with versions crossing major version boundaries, such as with `stdlib`, you can set your supported version range to the next unreleased major version.
 For example:

 ```json
   "dependencies": [
 { "name": "puppetlabs/stdlib", "version_requirement": ">= 3.2.0 < 5.0.0" }
 ```

-In this example, the current version of stdlib is 4.8.0, and version 5.0.0 is not yet released.
+In this example, the current version of `stdlib` is 4.8.0, and version 5.0.0 is not yet released.
 Under the rules of semantic versioning, 5.0.0 is likely to have incompatibilities, but every version of 4.x should be compatible.
 We don't know yet if the module will be compatible with 5.x.
 So we set the upper bound of the version dependency to less than the next known incompatible release (or major version).